CMS ENHANCES PROGRAM INTEGRITY EFFORTS TO FIGHT FRAUD, WASTE AND ABUSE IN MEDICARE

 As part of these enhanced efforts, CMS is consolidating its efforts with new program integrity contractors that will look at billing trends and patterns across Medicare.
 They will focus on companies and individuals whose billings for Medicare services are higher than the majority of providers and suppliers in the community.
 CMS is also shifting its traditional approach to fighting fraud by working directly with beneficiaries by ensuring they received the durable medical equipment or home health services for which Medicare was billed and that the items or services were medically necessary.

-Furthermore, CMS will be taking additional steps to fight fraud and abuse in home health agencies in
+Furthermore, CMS will be taking additional steps to fight fraud and abuse in home health agencies in Florida and suppliers of durable medical equipment, prosthetics and orthotics (DMEPOS) in Florida , California , Texas , Illinois , Michigan , North Carolina and New York .
+Those additional steps include:

 The additional reviews that will be focused on DMEPOS equipment and supplies with high expenditures and high growth rates expect to identify items such as oxygen supplies and equipment, power mobility devices or power wheelchairs, and diabetic test strips.